The Peace Destinations

 Caye Caulker is small enough to walk or cycle from one end to the other.
 Sandy tracks replace paved roads, and pastel houses sit beside relaxed Caye Caulker bars that often spill out onto the beach.
 Belize hospitality is one of the island’s strongest charms; locals greet visitors with warmth, genuine conversation and an easy openness that defines Belize island life.

-The island motto, ‘go slow, isn’t a joke — it’s a way of living.
+The island motto, ‘go slow’, isn’t a joke it’s a way of living.
 Instead of rushing from place to place, travellers drift between beaches, cafés and docks, letting the day shape itself.
+This relaxed rhythm shapes many of the things to do in Caye Caulker Belize, where slowing down is part of the experience.

 The Split: Caye Caulker’s Natural Centrepiece